Duria Antiquior: Circulation, use and influence

 The prints proved quite popular, and at some point the lithograph was redrawn and a larger run printed; in some of the later versions the figures were numbered.
 William Buckland kept a supply of the prints on hand and circulated them at his geology lectures.
 Copies were soon sent to geologists outside Britain, including Cuvier in France.
 In Berlin, Leopold von Buch, presented the lithograph on 4 February 1831 to an audience, praised the then recent developments in British Geology and raised new questions about the processes of geohistorical change.

 A print also apparently reached Georg August Goldfuss, as in 1831 he included a similar drawing, clearly influenced by De la Beche's work, of a scene out of the Jurassic based on fossils from the Jura Mountains in the latest chapter of the serial publication of his Fossils of Germany.
 Buckland wrote to De la Beche urging him to create more scenes before the Germans used up all the best ideas.
 De la Beche didn't produce any other scenes on such a scale, but he did include several much smaller and simpler scenes of prehistoric life in the second edition of his Geological Manual (1832).
 Such scenes didn't remain confined to scientific circles.
-In 1833 the geologist John Phillips produced a woodcut of an elaborate prehistoric scene that was obviously influenced by Duria Antiquior and Goldfuss's Jurassic scene, which was published in the popular Penny Magazine.
+In 1833 the geologist John Phillips produced Organic Remains Restored, a woodcut of an elaborate prehistoric scene that was obviously influenced by Duria Antiquior and Goldfuss's Jurassic scene, which was published in the popular Penny Magazine.
 Another illustration which borrowed elements from Duria Antiquior appeared in a French illustrated dictionary of natural history in 1834.
 Such scenes from deep time vividly illustrated advances in palaeontology, and helped convince scholars and even the general public that the deep past could be understood with a reasonable degree of confidence.

 De la Beche's depiction of the vulnerability of long-necked creatures was vindicated when two Triassic species of Tanystropheus (morphologically similar to plesiosaurs) were found to have been attacked about their necks and decapitated.